HackYourFuture/mentors/project-leader/README.md

 ## Using API's and React individual project
 In both the [Using API's](https://github.com/HackYourFuture/Using-APIs) and the [React](https://github.com/HackYourFuture/React/blob/master/week4/README.md) modules the final test is an individual project.
 In the first project we check if the student is proficient enough in JavaScript to start learning the more advanced modules.
 In the second one we want to make sure that they are ready for the last module of the curriculum: The final project.

-Both projects hve the same structure.
+Both projects have the same structure.
 Each student has a week to build a project on their own that adheres to some requirements (see module repo for details).

 The role of the project leader here is to be available for questions for a couple of students in the class.
 It is important to walk the fine line of providing support without writing their project for them.

-We also expect you to have a daily checkin with the students to see how they are getting on and make sure they don't get stuck.
+We also expect you to have a couple of checkins with the students to see how they are getting on and make sure they don't get stuck.
 This can be just a slack message or a standup with the group, that is up to you.

-At the end of the project they will have a tech interview to determine if they pass this part of the curriculum.
-The person doing the interview will need to know per student how they got on.
-So they will have a chat with you about each student.
+At the end of the project they will have a tech interview with Rob to determine if they pass this part of the curriculum.